cviebrock/eloquent-taggable/README.md

 // (returns models with Ids: 2)

 Model::withoutAllTags('Apple,Banana')::withoutAnyTags('Cherry,Durian')->get();

+// Find models with any one of the given tags
+// i.e. everything tagged "Apple OR Banana".
+// AND tagged "Cherry OR Durian".
+// (returns Ids: 4, 6, 7, 8)

+Model::withAnyTags('Apple,Banana')::withAnyTags('Cherry,Durian')->get();
 ```

 Finally, you can easily find all the tags used across all instances of a model: